Artificial ventilation: Mechanical ventilation

 Mechanical ventilation is a method to mechanically assist or replace spontaneous breathing.
-This may involve a machine called a ventilator or the breathing may be assisted by a registered nurse, physician, physician assistant, respiratory therapist, paramedic, or other suitable person compressing a bag valve mask or set of bellows.
+This involves the use of ventilator assisted by a registered nurse, physician, physician assistant, respiratory therapist, paramedic, or other suitable person compressing a bag valve mask.
 Mechanical ventilation is termed "invasive" if it involves any instrument penetrating through the mouth (such as an endotracheal tube) or the skin (such as a tracheostomy tube).
 There are two main modes of mechanical ventilation within the two divisions: positive pressure ventilation, where air (or another gas mix) is pushed into the trachea, and negative pressure ventilation, where air is, in essence, sucked into the lungs.

 Tracheal intubation is often used for short-term mechanical ventilation.
-A tube is inserted through the nose (nasotracheal intubation) or mouth (orotracheal intubation) and advanced into the trachea.
+It's when a tube is inserted through the nose (nasotracheal intubation) or mouth (orotracheal intubation) and advanced into the trachea.
 In most cases tubes with inflatable cuffs are used for protection against leakage and aspiration.
 Intubation with a cuffed tube is thought to provide the best protection against aspiration.
-Tracheal tubes inevitably cause pain and coughing.
-Therefore, unless a patient is unconscious or anesthetized for other reasons, sedative drugs are usually given to provide tolerance of the tube.
+Downside of tracheal tubes is the pain and coughing that follows.
+Therefore, unless a patient is unconscious or anesthetized, sedative drugs are usually given to provide tolerance of the tube.
 Other disadvantages of tracheal intubation include damage to the mucosal lining of the nasopharynx or oropharynx and subglottic stenosis.

 In an emergency a cricothyrotomy can be used by health care professionals, where an airway is inserted through a surgical opening in the cricothyroid membrane.
 This is similar to a tracheostomy but a cricothyrotomy is reserved for emergency access.
 This is usually only used when there is a complete blockage of the pharynx or there is massive maxillofacial injury, preventing other adjuncts being used.

 Neurostimulation

-Diaphragm pacing is the rhythmic application of electrical impulses to the diaphragm.
+A rhythmic pacing of the diaphragm is caused with the help of electrical impulses.
+Diaphragm pacing is a technique used by persons with spinal cord injuries who are on a mechanical ventilator to aid with breathing, speaking, and overall quality of life.
+It may be possible to reduce reliance on a mechanical ventilator with diaphragm pacing.
 Historically, this has been accomplished through the electrical stimulation of a phrenic nerve by an implanted receiver/electrode, though today an alternative option of attaching percutaneous wires to the diaphragm exists.